plaid/plaid-go/README.md

 client := plaid.NewAPIClient(configuration)
 ```

+Get your `client_id` and `secret` from your [dashboard account](https://dashboard.plaid.com).

 Each endpoint will require an appropriate request model, and will return either the response model or an error.

 ### Dates

-Dates and datetimes in requests, which are represented as strings in the API and in previous client library versions, are represented in this version of the Go client library as `time.Time` types.
+Dates and datetimes in requests, which are represented as strings in the APIs, are represented in this version of the Go client library as `time.Time` types.
 For more information, see the [Go documentation on the `time` package](https://pkg.go.dev/time).

 Time zone information is required for request fields that accept datetimes.
 Failing to include time zone information (or specifying a string, instead of an instance of the `time` package) will result in an error.